zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    :a: The IP address to lookup.

-   :returns: The number of the ASN that contains *a*.
+   :returns: The number of the ASN that contains the IP address.

    .. zeek:see:: lookup_location lookup_autonomous_system

 .. zeek:id:: lookup_autonomous_system
-   :source-code: base/bif/zeek.bif.zeek 1843 1843
+   :source-code: base/bif/zeek.bif.zeek 1842 1842

    :Type: :zeek:type:`function` (a: :zeek:type:`addr`) : :zeek:type:`geo_autonomous_system`